Yog Sunder Desai: Career

 In 1975 Yog Sunder directed "Shyama" in Hindi which toured England, Wales, Ireland and Scotland for Tagore's 125th Birth Celebrations in 1986.

 Yog Sunder was invited to participate in Sangeet Natak Akademi’s First and Second Festival of Contemporary Indian ‘Ballet’ and presented productions on contemporary themes - "The Journey" in 1976 and "Darkness at Noon" in 1977.

 In the eighties he created ‘Ram Katha’ assimilating the Folk Theatre traditions & story telling techniques of India where Nat and Nati narrate the story employing the technique of Rangla and Rangli of ‘Bhawai’ the Folk Theatre of Gujarat.

 Yog led the Group to Tanzania, Kenya Jordan, Oman, Bahrain & Iraq for Indian Council for Cultural Relations in 1980 & to Festival of India 'Semaine de l’ Inde' held in the Island of Reunion in 1992.
 The Group also represented India at the International Folk Dance Festival held at Mussul, in Iraq in 1980, and won Awards and distinctions.

 He designed Cultural Festivals of India in London and USA for Akshardham Sanstha in 1985 and 1991.

 He has produced and directed many dance productions.
 Prominent are Birth of Freedom, Freedom Festival, Mahabharata, Voice from Beyond, Dances of India, Rhythms of India, Kiratarjun, Chandalika, Call of the Country, Rhythms and Melody, Ramlila, The Lore of India, The Man Divine, Paridhan, Shyama, The Journey, Darkness at Noon, Ram Katha, Festivals of India, Shakuntala, Ekoham Bhahusyam, Yama Parajay, and Harmony.

 Sangeet Natak Akademi Archives has documented several of his productions.

 Yog Sunder has also written widely on Indian Art in the name of Yogendra Priyadarshi.
-His series of articles on Natya Shastra in Gujarati Art magazine ‘Kumar’ from 1946 to 1950 won him a lot of appreciation for its authenticity.
+His series of articles on Natya Shastra in Gujarati Art magazine ‘Kumar’ from 1946 to 1950 won him appreciation for its authenticity.

-Influenced by Gandhian principles, Yog Sunder has carried on his work all these years selflessly without chasing wealth and fame.
-He has led the Group in over 5000 shows & more than 500 tours through the length & the breadth of the country.
-He ran the troupe self-supported, without grants and donations for a major part of its career of seven decades.
-An idealistic and dedicated artiste who took to Indian Dance not as a profession but as a mission.

-Indian Revival Group has completed over seven decades of unbroken chain of existence.

-Yog Sunder has enriched the cultural landscape of India, at home and abroad.

-Yog Sunder served the cause of Indian dance and for that he stands celebrated.

-A rich canvas of Life.
-A Life in Dance.
-A Century of Life and Dance.